ruthranayaki03/CodeAlpha_tasks-For_Web-Developement2/README.md

-# Music Player 🎵
+# 🎵 Music Player

-A simple Music Player application built with HTML, CSS, and JavaScript.
-This web app allows users to play, pause, and navigate through their favorite tracks in a user-friendly interface.
+This Music Player Application is a dynamic, user-friendly tool designed for seamless audio playback.
+Built using HTML, CSS, and JavaScript, it offers a rich set of features for music enthusiasts.

-## Features 🌟
+## Features
-- Play, pause, and skip tracks ▶️⏸️⏭️
+- Play, pause, and skip tracks
-- Stylish user interface with album art 🎶
+- Stylish user interface with album art
 - Responsive design for mobile and desktop
 - Easy to use and navigate
--
--
--
-- Music Player 🎵
-A simple Music Player application built with HTML, CSS, and JavaScript.
-This web app allows users to play, pause, and navigate through their favorite tracks in a user-friendly interface.

-Features 🌟
-Play, pause, and skip tracks ▶️⏸️⏭️##Music Player Application

-This Music Player Application is a dynamic, user-friendly tool designed for seamless audio playback.
-Built using HTML, CSS, and JavaScript, it offers a rich set of features for music enthusiasts.
-Here’s an overview of its key functionalities and design elements:

-Key Features:
-Play, Pause, and Skip:
+## Functinalities

 Play/Pause: Toggle between playing and pausing the current track with a single click.
 Next/Previous: Easily navigate to the next or previous song in the playlist.